Holmus/CapStat/RAD.md

 1. Register as user.
 2. Start a match.
     a.
 Choose participating players.
     b.
-Choose match format (number of glasses and number of rounds).
-If no format is chosen, a default format is used (7 glasses, best-of-3 rounds).
+Choose whether to play a ranked or an unranked match.
 3. Records the hits and misses throughout the game.
 4. Save the results of the game.

 The user should also be able to:

-1. Select a set of results based on some conditions (participating players, time period, etc).
+1. Select a user to get all match results for.
-2. Plot different aspects of the results, such as accuracy, win-loss-ratio, ranking over time or other relevant aspects.
-The user should also be able to pick and pot values as they like and plot these against each other.
+2. Plot different aspects of the results, such as accuracy, longest duel, throws performed, against each other, or against date of match.

 ### 2.2 Non-functional requirements

 #### 2.2.1 Usability
-The user should be able to both quickly input data through the keyboard and undo input.
+The user should be able to both quickly input data through the keyboard.
 Immediately it should be obvious how to start a game, and how to register hits and misses.
-The user should also be able to update the state of the game manually if, for some reason, the state of the actual game does not match that displayed in CapStat.
-The state of the game in the program should thus have a very clear and unambiguous mapping to the real game, and it should be readable at a glance.
+The state of the game in the program should have a very clear and unambiguous mapping to the real game, and it should be readable at a glance.

-The user should be able to both:
-1.  quickly get an nice and structured overview of the most popular and important statistics, such as leaderboards, their arch enemy, their victim, their ranking, their accuracy over time, their number of played games over time, etc.
-2.  personally decide what statistics to display, and how to display it, without interference from the program – even if this means making plots and comparisons that don’t make sense.
+The user should be able to personally decide what statistics to display, and how to display it, without interference from the program – even if this means making plots and comparisons that don’t make sense.
 The user is put in charge.

 #### 2.2.2 Reliability
 The software should never crash or freeze during the recording of a game.
 Some instability is permissible in the statistics view, but on the game recording side, this is not acceptable.